Improving Directions in Mixed Integer Bilevel Linear Optimization: Introduction

-The most common way in which ICs are generated in practice is the method proposed in that original paper.
-That is, we replace $\P$ with a simplicial radial cone that contains $\F$ and whose single extreme point is in the interior of a convex set $\C$ containing no feasible points in its interior, as descibed above.
+The most common way in which ICs are generated in practice is the method proposed in the original paper of~\citt{BalInteger72}.
+That is, we replace $\P$ with a simplicial radial cone that contains $\F$ and whose single extreme point lies in the interior of a convex set $\C$ containing no feasible points in its interior, as described above.
 Then the hyperplane defined by the points of intersection of the rays of the simplicial cone with the set $\C$ is a hyperplane that separates the cone's extreme point from $\F$.
 When we reference the term \emph{intersection cut} in the remainder of the paper, we are referring to this specific type of IC, defined as follows. \begin{definition}[Bilevel Free Set] A \emph{bilevel free set} (BFS) is a set $\C \subseteq \Re^{n_1 + n_2}$ such that $\inter(\C) \cap \F = \emptyset$. \end{definition}

 \begin{definition}[Intersection Cut] Let $\C \subseteq \Re^{n_1+n_2}$ be a convex BFS with a given point $(\hat{x}, \hat{y}) \in \Re^{n_1+n_2}$ in its interior.
 Let $\R(\hat{x}, \hat{y})$ be a simplicial radial cone containing $\F$ with vertex $(\hat{x}, \hat{y})$.
 Then, if the triple $(\alpha^x,\alpha^y, \beta)\in\Q^{n_1+n_2+1}$ is such that the set $\{(x, y) \in \Re^{n_1 + n_2} \mid \alpha^x x + \alpha^y y = \beta\}$ is the unique hyperplane containing the points of intersection of $\C$ with the extreme rays of $\R(\hat{x}, \hat{y})$, we have $(\alpha^x,\alpha^y, \beta)$ is an inequality valid for $\F$ and violated by $(\hat{x}, \hat{y})$.
 Such inequality is called an \emph{intersection cut}. \end{definition}